The McMahon/Holiday Reading List: 20 History Books Worth Your Time

 The book’s primary strength lies in its thorough research and ability to present a nuanced view of the Viking era.
 However, some readers might find the level of detail overwhelming, especially those looking for a more casual read.

-I would highly recommend “Children of Ash and Elm” to history enthusiasts, particularly those interested in the Viking Age and scholars in the field.
+I would highly recommend “Children of Ash and Elm” to history enthusiasts, particularly those interested in the Viking Age, as well as to scholars in the field.
 It offers a valuable perspective that enriches our understanding of a crucial period in European history.

 Rating: 4 out of 5 stars.
 “Children of Ash and Elm” is a must-read for anyone interested in the Vikings, offering a comprehensive, insightful, and beautifully written account of their history and legacy.